 The clean stream emptying out of the lily ponds runs along this side and is perfect for small children to play in.
 There’s also a good rock for jumping off at high tide.

-There’s ample parking above the beach in the National Trust car park or in Bosherston village by the church for those with wheelchairs or push chairs.
+There’s ample parking above the beach in the National Trust car park or in Bosherston village by the church.
 It’s a 1 mile walk to the beach from here but it does take you through the picturesque lily ponds.
 Well worth it!